 Are You Getting Enough Sleep?
 LOL.

 You’re exhausted because you have a lot on your mind, and you’re probably not getting enough sleep.
 It can become a vicious circle.
-For me, stress and lack of sleep led to teeth grinding, which exacerbated my sleep problems, which left me exhausted and in pain.
+For me, stress and lack of sleep led to teeth grinding, which exacerbated my sleep problems and left me exhausted and in pain.
 That led to a dental visit.
 It went something like this:

 Dr.: I’m diagnosing you with a pretty severe case of TMJ.